JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

 ---
 id: 32
-title: 'Asynchronous Map Generator for Android'
+title: "Asynchronous Map Generator for Android"
-date: '2017-01-06T18:36:31+00:00'
+date: "2017-01-06T18:36:31+00:00"
-author: 'Jake Lee'
+author: "Jake Lee"
 layout: post
 permalink: /android-asynchronous-map-generator/
 image: /wp-content/uploads/2017/01/xrulgkh.png
 categories:
-    - 'Android Dev'
+  - "Android Dev"
 tags:
   - Algorithm
-    - 'Isometric Tiles'
+  - "Isometric Tiles"
-    - 'Map Generation'
+  - "Map Generation"
   - Java
 ---

 [City Flow](https://play.google.com/store/apps/details?id=uk.co.jakelee.cityflow) is an Android game that tasks players with solving puzzles by rotating tiles to make all “flows” match up with no loose ends.
 Each tile has a flow (e.g. road, path, grass, river) on each side, as well as a height (high, normal, low).
 There are a few hundred built-in levels, but players can also create, share, and import their own levels for extended playability.